livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 ## Dashboards

-The `dashboards` entry allows you to configure custom dashbaords, e.g. for authors (data-records) or proofreading (tasks).
+The `dashboards` entry allows you to configure custom dashboards, e.g. for authors (data-records) or proofreading (tasks).

 There are 3 types of dashboards (`type` property):
 - `dashboard`